 - For any proposal from a PI with little or no funding history: 10 business days

-Ideally, PIs will submit their proposals and routing forms 1-3 months in advance of the sponsor's deadline.
+Ideally, PIs will submit their proposals and award proposal forms 1-3 months in advance of the sponsor's deadline.
 Enter your sponsor's deadline into the Interactive Proposal Submission Timeline worksheet to get a sense of our recommended timeline.

-Lead time is counted from the moment a routing form is signed by the dean.
-Proposals which are not approved by the chair/dean/director have not received institutional approval for submission.
+Lead time is counted from the moment a award proposal form is signed by the dean.
+Award proposals which are not approved by the chair/dean/director have not received institutional approval for submission.